My Windows computer boots up slo

 A slow Microsoft Windows boot up can be caused by a wide variety of issues.
 Below are various suggestions and tips that can help improve the overall speed of your computers startup.

-Tip: In addition to the below steps, if you use your computer frequently you may also consider either not turning off the computer or having your computer go into a hibernation mode when pressing the power button.
+Tip: In addition to the steps below, if you use your computer frequently you may also consider either not turning off the computer or having your computer go into a hibernation mode when pressing the power button.

 Disable startup programs